epfl-ada/ada-2021-project-k-dim/Readme.md

 As a first step we chose to filter out any quote whose `qids`.length != 1.
 * Why ?
 On one hand we get rid of the "homonym issue": _James Fisher_ is not unique, which leads to many Qids.
 On the other hand, we deal with missing values: some speakers are "None".
 By doing so we reduce the data size by 50%.
 For a full year, we have in average 22 million quotes.
 It then remains 11 million quotes per year, which should be enough.
-Sometimes even if argmax(Probability(speaker)) < 0.5, a speaker is still assigned (index 152638 in data extract).
+Sometimes even if argmax(Probability(speaker)) < 0.5, a speaker is still assigned.
 We did not care about that at first glance, since it happens that  argmax(Probability(speaker)) > 0.75 but assigned speaker is still wrong.
 * How ?
 As the data size is far form greater than our RAM, we filtered out for each year "chunk by chunk" and store the result in 5 new csv files.
 We can work on those file by appliying the same method.

 After that, we perform a first analysis on the distribution of the number of quote.
 We show here the distribution of # of quotations/speaker among year 2020, for chunk 1 out of 6.
 Each chunk is of size 500,000.
 The distribution is assumed similar for all chunks: